-Brain injury victims must often endure a very long and expensive recovery and more often than not, they will rarely ever be the same.
-If you or your loved one has suffered a severe brain injury, our Hamiton brain injury lawyers can help you recover the compensation you deserve.
+On top of this, brain injury victims must often endure a very long and expensive recovery and more often than not, they will rarely ever be the same.
+If you or your loved one has suffered a severe brain injury, our Hamilton brain injury lawyers can help you recover the compensation to help protect your future, hire the best help and make sure your wage losses are fully protected.

 A traumatic brain injury (TBI) occurs when a blow to the head causes brain damage.
 A traumatic brain injury includes anything from mild concussions up to severe brain damage.
 Treatment can range from rest only to intensive care and emergency surgery.
 Survivors can face a lifetime of disruptions, physical and mental impairment severe cognitive changes.